Dessia-tech/dessia_common/doc/source/customizing.rst

 Be careful with this method!
 It enhance performance but needs to be updated when the code changes!

 Overloading the to_dict method should:
- * implement the parameters of the base class:
+ * Implement the parameters of the base class:

    * use_pointers: a boolean that indicates if pointers should be inserted in the dict
    * memo: a dict [pythonobject -> path] of already serialized values
    * path: the path in the global object: for most case append '/attribute_name' to given path for your attributes
+ * Test if the object is in the memo if you want to use pointers
  * write the 'object_class' and 'name' in the dict for the dict to object: you can use DessiaObject.base_dict to do so.

 If calling recursively to_dict of subattributes, these arguments must be passed, as is for use_pointers and memo.
 Path must be created as a subpath with '/' delimiter: